materight/ais-projects/bio_inspired_ai/notes.md

 ## Lab.
-07 - Particle Swarm Optimization II
+07 - Swarm Intelligence II

 ### Exercise 1 (TSP)
 - **Which algorithm provides the best solution in most cases?
 What can you say about the number of function evaluations needed to converge?** \